Local Grant Opportunities

 - Arts Midwest Touring Fund: grants to presenting organizations in the performing arts located in Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin.

-- Awesome Foundation (Chicago chapter): unrestricted micro grants on a monthly basis for projects in multiple disciplines.
+- Awesome Foundation (Chicago chapter): unrestricted microgrants on a monthly basis for projects in multiple disciplines, with an additional fund specifically for projects by artists with disabilities (more here).

-- Chicago Dancemakers Forum (CDF): annual $15,000 CDF Lab Artist Awards, as well as information and professional development resources for dance artists.
+- Chicago Dancemakers Forum (CDF): offers annual $20,000 Lab Artist Awards for up to six artists, plus other funding and professional development resources for local dance artists.

 - Department of Cultural Affairs and Special Events Cultural Grants (DCASE): grants for projects and professional development needs for local artists.

-- Efroymson Contemporary Arts Fellowship: grants to individual artists living in Illinois, Indiana, Michigan, Minnesota, and Wisconsin.
+- Efroymson Contemporary Arts Fellowship: grants to visual artists living in Illinois, Indiana, Michigan, Minnesota, and Wisconsin.

 - Graham Foundation for Advanced Studies in the Fine Arts: project-based grants for individual artists interested in architecture and its role in the arts.